TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/005 Model classes.md

 }
 ```

-In many applications the user name is unique, which would make the `Id` property redundant.
+In many applications the user name is unique, which might make the `Id` property redundant.
 We could, in fact, leave out `Id`,
-but I choose to keep it, because that makes it easier to include feature, where a user can change their user name.
+but I choose to keep it, because that makes it easier to include a feature, where a user can change their user name.
 It also adds a tiny bit of extra complexity to the system, which might be good as an example.

-### How to connect entities
+### How to connect models

 Now, we have a clear connection between Todos and Users.
 The Todo has an `OwnerId`, which should reference the `Id` of a user.
 There is, however, no association between the two classes.
 The `Todo` does not have a property of type `User`.